 What are Zinsser Primers Used For?

-Due to its thicker consistency, Zinsser primers require fewer coats with little to no sanding to achieve an even coat.
-They are also great for interior surfaces and spot priming.
+Because of its thicker consistency, I’ve found that Zinsser primers require fewer coats, and I usually don’t need to do much sanding to achieve an even coat.
+They’ve proven to be especially effective for interior surfaces and spot priming in my experience.

 Keeping Mold Growth Under Control